DongzeHE/scpca-docs/docs/getting_started.md

 normalized_sce <- runPCA(normalized_sce, subset_row = highvar_genes)
 ```

-PCA is a linear dimensionality reduction technique and therfore it cannot efficiently pack differences in d dimensions into the first 2 principal components which are used for visualizations.
+PCA is a linear dimensionality reduction technique and therefore it cannot efficiently pack differences in d dimensions into the first 2 principal components which are used for visualizations.
 Therefore we need a non linear method, such as [UMAP (Uniform Manifold Approximation and Projection)](http://bioconductor.org/books/3.13/OSCA.basic/dimensionality-reduction.html#uniform-manifold-approximation-and-projection), for visualization.
 UMAP allows for better separation between clusters of cells, but can be dependent on the choice of parameters, such as the number of neighbors and minimum distance between points.
 It's important to note that while the observed clusters do have some meaning, the distance between clusters and the cluster density usually is not related to the similarity or dissimilarity of the clusters.